Kiri-Innovation/3D-Scan-Preparation-Tool-by-KIRI-Engine/mac/README.md

 - Apple Silicon Macs may use PyTorch MPS acceleration when supported.
 - Intel Macs should use CPU fallback.
-- Modern macOS does not use NVIDIA CUDA for this app.

-macOS release builds are produced and tested on real Mac hardware before they are uploaded.

 The app has been tested on a limited number of systems.
 It has not undergone extensive testing on every Mac model, macOS version, GPU/backend, CPU, or